quasi-coherent/pixelsort/README.md

-  --row-max INT            Row to end pixel sorting --col-min INT            Column to start pixel sorting --col-max INT            Column to end pixel sorting --v-par INT              Sort image that is broken into X vertical partitions --h-par INT              Sort image that is broken into X horizontal partitions -r                       Sort by red
+  --row-max INT            Row to end pixel sorting --col-min INT            Column to start pixel sorting --col-max INT            Column to end pixel sorting --h-par INT              Sort image that is broken into X horizontal
+                           partitions
+  --v-par INT              Sort image that is broken into X vertical partitions -r                       Sort by red
   -g                       Sort by green
   -b                       Sort by blue
   -a                       Sort by alpha
-  -M                       Sort by average of pixel values -L                       Sort by luminance
+  --average                Sort by average of pixel values -L                       Sort by luminance
   -H                       Sort by hue
   -N                       Sort by norm of the pixels considered as points in